 - crontab -e //Edit the cron service of a user.

-For example, to list cron service settings of the user root, run the following command:
+For example, to list the cron service settings of the root user, run the following command:

 # crontab -u root -l

 Enter the commands to be executed and their scheduled time in crontab files.
 Each line in the files contains six fields.
 The first five fields are the time when the specified command is executed, and the last field is the command to be executed.
 Fields are separated by spaces or tabs.
 The format is as follows:

 The following table describes the fields in each line.

 The fields cannot be left unspecified.
 In addition to numerical values, the following special characters are allowed: asterisk (*), indicating a wildcard value; forward slash (/), followed by a numeral value N to indicate that commands will be executed at a regular interval of N; hyphen (-), used with a range; and comma (,), used to separate discrete values.
 A complete path to the commands must be provided.

 For example, to allow the OS to add sleepy to the /tmp/test.txt file every two hours from 18 pm to 22 pm, add the following line to a crontab file: